The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

 Like other major US credit card issuers, Capital One miles are transferable to frequent flyer and hotel loyalty programs.
 In total, they have 15 transfer partners:

-Capital One recently improved the transfer ratio for its airline partners.
-Before, you could transfer at a rate of 2:1.5, but now you can transfer at 1:1.
-This change brings the rate in line with Amex, Chase, and Citi’s rate for transfers to airline partners.
+Capital One also recently improved the transfer ratio for its airline partners.
+Before, you could transfer at a rate of 2:1.5, but now you can transfer at a rate of 1:1.
+This change brings the rate in line with Amex, Chase, and Citi’s rates for transfers to airline partners.

 There’s a mix of familiar and exclusive transfer partners here: